 And although Vegeta's character has arguably gone through more personal development than any other main Dragon Ball character, his ongoing rivalry with Goku has yet to provide a clear answer as to which Saiyan is truly the most powerful.
 Even in Dragon Ball Super, the contest between Vegeta and Goku remains a central theme and has spread to a bitter ongoing debate among the series' fans about which hero should be the most powerful Saiyan warrior.
 Should it be the ambitious and uncompromising Vegeta or the noble and self-sacrificing Goku?

 There has been some speculation as to why Toriyama seems to mostly favor his lead character, Goku, never allowing Vegeta to hold much of a lead over his counterpart.
 Toriyama has even stated he doesn't like Vegeta very much.
 Could that be why Vegeta never surpasses Goku?
+Or could it be that Vegeta understands his own limitations, whereas Goku is too dumb to quit?
 Keep reading for more theories about why Vegeta never passes Goku.